davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 [^1]: For example, Louisa Moats writes, "From a finite set of speech
-      sounds (**phonemes**), speakers of an oral language say and understand many thousands of words" (p3).<p>Moats,
+      sounds (**phonemes**), speakers of an oral language say and understand many thousands of words" (p3).
-      L. C. (2000).
-Speech to Print: language essentials for teachers.
+	  <p>Moats, L. C. (2000).
+Speech to Print: language essentials for
+      teachers.
 Baltimore, MD: Paul H. Brookes.

-[^2]: Actually, an individual phone can belong to more than one
-      phoneme!
-But, we'll put that complication aside for another day.
+[^2]: Actually, there are a couple of complications here that we'll
+      put aside for another day.
+The first is that the mental representation of a *phoneme* includes information not only about its perceptual properties (sounds), but also about the speech gestures (vocal tract movements) required to produce it.
+Second, an individual *phone* (sound/gesture) can belong to more than one phoneme!

 [^3]: I'll follow the linguistic convention of putting phonemic
       transcriptions between forward slashes.